Ahmed9019/Linked-List-Implementation/Single Linked List/README.md

-# Double Linked List
+# Single linked list

-Create a class DoubleLinkdList that implements ILinkedList interface.
+Provide a class SingleLinkedList that implements the interface ILinkedList.

 ## Input Format
 First line contains a comma-separated list of the linkedlist elements.<br />